LLWarrenP/ST-Smart-Dehumidifier/README.md

 **Require a minimum off cycle time of this many minutes:** A setting that allows you to not turn on the dehumidifier too soon.
 Most dehumidifiers have sensors in them to not run the compressor blindly but this ensures a minimum amount of off time.
 The default is 0 but 5 minutes is probably adequate if you need the feature.
 A dehumidifier that already has this protection built in will typically run the fan for a period of time when powering up (very typical unless the dehumidifier is old).

 **Continuous Runtime Notifications:** Here you set the desired notifications for a push or push+SMS.
 It’s also where you set the runtime threshold “Maximum Runtime (Hours)” which defaults to 0 (no notifications ever) and up to 48 hours.
 This will depend on how long you expect the dehumidifier to cycle.
 I think something like 2 or 4 hours is probably a good place to start but it really depends on the dehumidifier and the space it runs in.

+**Pause dehumidification while any of these doors or windows are open:** Allows the dehumidifier to pause its operation while any door or window equipped with a contact (open/close) sensor is open so as to not waste electricity dehumdifying the earth.
+Also allows you to specify a maximum time for the door/window to be opened before pausing so as to not trigger during routine use.
+Allows you to monitor any number of doors or windows and won't resume until all are closed again.

 # App Logging
 There is no “user” logging of routine operations in the Messages tab of the ST phone app but if you enable the alert (see above) you’ll get the push message which also will be logged there.
 The default push message is basically: